I’ve read dozens of personal finance and investing books that tout the merits of indexing investing.

 It’s all true.

 I do believe however (because I invest this way myself) that index investing is not the only way to go.
 There are degrees of active and passive investing for one.
-Just because you own a low-cost Exchange Traded Fund (ETF) doesn’t mean you’re passive investing forever and a day.
-The fund might be lazy but the investor might not be…
+Just because you own a low-cost Exchange Traded Fund (ETF) doesn’t mean you can’t have some core and then explore.

 Second, the equity market functions in part because of price discovery.
-I’m not suggesting you trade, but you need to realize the market decides every day what assets are worth.
+I’m not suggesting you trade, for from that, but you need to realize the market decides every day what assets are worth.
 Without this bartering system we wouldn’t have much of a market.

 Third, although owning an indexed product holding 250+ stocks within the TSX Composite Index is helping your diversification, you’re really concentrated in Canadian financials, energy companies, and material companies.